 Note: One more thing, I know I promised five but I can't help tell you how good Yarn makes me feel.
 Enterprise environments require the ability to be able to list a dependencies' license type.
 Yarn offers the ability to list the license type for a given dependency by running

 yarn licenses ls in your root directory as follows:

 Aside: Using Auth0 with Yarn

-It installs the widget within seconds and locks down the exact version with the aid of the
+It installs the library within seconds and locks down the exact version with the aid of the